softwareplanet/rails-cms-module/devcms/guide/md/setup.md

 ###Detailed instruction:

-TIP: If you already have existed project, and you want extend it with RailsCms capabilities, you can skip steps 1 and 2.
+TIP: If you already have existed project, and you want extend it with SoftwarePlanet CMS capabilities, you can skip steps 1 and 2.

 TIP: Assuming that you already have installed RVM.
 If not, visit [(https://rvm.io/)].
 It is not necessary, but strongly recommend.
 If you don't want use it, skip step 1.